dlunizg/dlunizg.github.io/labs/lab4EN.md

 ### Task 4

 Implement VAE with 20 hidden variables $$z$$.
 Input data are MNIST numbers.
-The encoder and decoder have two hidden layers, each with 200 neurons with "softplus" activation functions.
+The encoder and decoder have two hidden layers, each with 200 neurons with "soft plus" activation functions.

 **Subtasks:**